Monday, January 28, 2013

 Anthony Hopkins' portrayal of Hannibal Lecter became one of the icons of cinema, since the British actor made a masterful performance by convincing the audience that he, who once played a gentle butler in Ivory's "Remains of the Day", could here be a terrifying, menacing cannibalistic psychopath, though with surprising outbursts of British charm, intelligence and culture—yet that still does not detract from the fact that the first screen performance of his character was in a superior film, in Mann's aesthetic "Manhunter".
 Even though "The Silence of the Lambs" is slightly overhyped and has flaws (including that Lecter is actually pretty underused), it is still an excellent detective thriller, Jonathan Demme's best film, with the finale reaching almost Hichcockian intensity of suspense, whereas the storyline manages to engage the viewers with ease already in the opening shots.

 The main plot involving 'Buffalo Bill' Gumb, a serial killer, is bizarre, illogical and does not connect in any cohesive way—what exactly would he gain by sawing a dress out of women's skin?
 If he didn't want to be a man anymore, but was rejected in the US, why not undergo a sex surgery in another country?
-It seems the authors just relayed on lazily explaining it by simply making him "crazy", though the novel was indeed based on real-life serial killers, like Ed Gain, which in the end gives it credit, showing that some criminals simply are insane—and does tend to slightly show transsexuals in a negative way, yet it is just a necessary gimmick for the main highlight, the fascinating dialogues between Clarice (excellent Jodie Foster, wonderfully cast with that innocent, fragile look) and Lecter, who gives clues on how to catch him.
+It seems the authors just relayed on lazily explaining it by simply making him "crazy", though the character was indeed based on real-life serial killers, like Ed Gain, which in the end gives it credit, showing that some criminals simply are insane—and does tend to slightly show transsexuals in a negative way, yet it is just a necessary gimmick for the main highlight, the fascinating interactions between Clarice (excellent Jodie Foster, wonderfully cast with that innocent, fragile look) and Lecter, who gives clues on how to catch 'Buffalo Bill'.
 It is almost as if good and evil are talking, trying to understand each other.
 As many have already pointed out, Clarice reveals in one dialogue that she tried to save a lamb from a slaughter house in a farm while she was a child, and that is mirrored in the story now that she is an FBI agent and tries to save a "human lamb", the Senator's daughter, from Gumb who sheds his victim's skin just as farmers shed the lamb's wool, yet there is also a sly vegetarian subtext, revealing itself in Clarice being possibly a vegetarian humanitarian trying to establish a connection with meat-eater Lecter in order to save another being.
 The "fake" parallel montage of the SWAT team surrounding the house is great, the detail that exposes Gumb (the Asian moth landing in his kitchen) is exquisite, and director Demme crafts the film in a cold, clinical, but effective way.

 Grade;+++